ChunMinChang/blog/_posts/2020-10-26-code-reviews-i-did-in-mozilla.md

 ### Comment Style

 Tone matters.
-Different tone makes different impression.

-Here is some tones I don't use.
+Different tone makes different impression, yet there is some tones I avoid.

 I don't use "you" in my comments, since what I judge is "code" instead of "author" ("person").
-I use "why" more often than "it's wrong".
-"Wrong" means the "actual result" is different from the "expected result".
-Most of the time, the "expected result" is vague.
-Therefore, there is no "wrong" and "right".
-I always compare the "pros" and "cons" between the different approaches, instead of saying "wrong" and "right" based on my personal judgements.
-"Why" is a better way to ask the reason for making a certain "trade-off".
-I only use "wrong" when the "expected result" is clearly "define"d.
+I use "why" more often than "it's wrong". *Wrong* implies I know what exactly *right* is, which is not the case most of the time. *Wrong* means the *current result* is different from the *expected result*.
+But the *expected result* is often vague.
+In that case, there is no *wrong* and *right*.
+I always compare the *pros* and *cons* between the different approaches, instead of saying *wrong* and *right* based on my personal judgements.
+I only use *wrong* when the *expected result* is clearly *define*d (e.g., by a certain spec).
+Asking *Why* is a better way to know the reason for making a certain *trade-off*.

+### Review Focus

+> “If I had an hour to solve a problem
+> I'd spend 55 minutes thinking about the problem
+> and 5 minutes thinking about solutions.”
+>
+> ― Albert Einstein

+I focus more on the *problem* than the *solution*.

+I believe how well we define a problem determines how well we solve it.
+I focus on what the problem exactly is and why and when the problem occurs.
+The deeper we dig into the problem, the higher chance we can find out the root cause.
+There is always more than one approach to solve the problem.
+But it's impossible to find the most appropriate solution without knowing what the root cause is.
+I tend to ask why the problem occurs before reviewing the code detailedly (one example [here](https://github.com/kinetiknz/cubeb/pull/597#issuecomment-663144179)).
+The syntax, style, or code-pattern is less important.
+After all, doing the right thing is more important than doing things right.

+Challenging assumptions, considering a broader or narrower version of the problem, or rephrasing the problems are common ways to look at the problem from different perspectives.

 ## Code Reviews in Mozilla